isomerpages/mol-services/_government-services/03-buy-hdb/00a-overview(accordion).md

 housing-options:
   - title: New VS Resale Flats
     content: |
-      See table below for some notable differences between new and resale HDB flats.
+      Key differences between new and resale HDB flats

       ![Comparing New Flats and Resale Flats](/images/New VS Resale Flat.png)

   - title: Types of New Flats
     content: |
       There are various types of flats that are built to suit a variety of needs.